AtharvVatsal/java-learning/README.md

 - r/learnjava for any related doubts/issues [Reddit](https://www.reddit.com/r/learnjava)
 - Programiz for simple textual notes [Programiz](https://www.programiz.com/java-programming)
 - Learn Java Online for reference [Learn Java Online](https://www.learnjavaonline.org)

+### PS
+All comments were generated with the assistance of ChatGPT.
+While we've made every effort to ensure accuracy and avoid errors, there may still be some mistakes or inaccuracies.
+If you spot any issues in the comments, please let us know, and we will address them as soon as possible.